As Much as Humanity Can Hope for in the Long Term

 We’ll have a functional equivalent of dividing acceleration by zero from our own experiences and instantiated hominids.
 Dileep believes that’ll happen if AGI acceleration is straight-up infinite versus some rate – it’s actually quite a big difference.

-Dileep George doesn’t believe that artificial general intelligence will have any kind of moral value because it’ll have back-ups, and will not be able to have children.
-This replicate-ability and eternal life would, in Dileep’s opinion, lack any kind of mortality as we understand it – and so would warrant no register for human morality.
+Dileep George doesn’t believe that artificial general intelligence will have any kind of moral value because it’ll have back-ups and will not be able to have children.
+This replicability and eternal life would, in Dileep’s opinion, lack any kind of mortality as we understand it, and so would warrant no register for human morality.

-(For the record, this is probably the greatest area of difference in opinion between myself and Dileep.
+(For the record, this is probably the greatest area of difference in opinion between Dileep and me.
 I believe that should AGI become conscious and have wider potentia than human beings, it should very much be morally valued.)

 When it comes to governance, Dileep really sets value in an iterative approach to governance where AI is able to go out into the world, explore, and find a fit in terms of its value.
 We can determine if impacts are in government along that journey, as opposed to pre-emptively laying out governance too early.